Compostable vs Biodegradable: Key Differences Explained

 When it comes to biodegradable packaging versus compostable packaging or plastics, there are very different key factors.
 These include the speed of decomposition and the requirement to leave no toxic residue—a requirement that is largely unattainable, and biodegradable plastics are contributing to our microplastic crisis.

-Are biodegradable products necessarily environmentally friendly?
+Are biodegradable products environmentally safe in real disposal environments?

 Not necessarily.
 Some products, even labeled biodegradable, may decompose very slowly and even produce microplastics, still negatively impacting the environment.